 Some illustrations from ‘Billy the Silly Goat’

-One confession: I made some final edits before submitting the book for print because I caught some thing I didn’t think sounded right and hurt the progression of the story.
+One confession: I made some final edits before submitting the book for print because I caught something I didn’t think sounded right and hurt the progression of the story.
 To my surprise, Kyler called me out on it when he saw the final product.
-Simply awesome, as it reminded me of how much they were into the story.
+Which is to say, simply awesome, as it reminded me of how much they were into the story.